top of page

 Working together

-I'm passionate about what I do and am committed to supporting diplomats as they work to reconnect with themselves and the world around them.
+I'm committed to supporting diplomats as they work to reconnect with themselves and the world around them.
 I know that you want to provide the best support possible for your employees and those in your diplomatic missions.
 I feel that we could go further if we go together.

 I know that many of your agencies have well-established psychological support services for your employees and their dependents.
 This is admirable and shows an abiding commitment to your duty of care.